 A growing case for humor

 The notion of laughter as healthy dates back to biblical times.
-Current research indicates that using humor is well accepted by the public – and frequently used as a coping mechanism.
+Recent research indicates that using humor is well accepted by the public – and frequently used as a coping mechanism.
 The Cancer Treatment Centers of America routinely use therapeutic humor in addition to conventional cancer treatment.

 Laughter can boost the immune system and help the heart by relaxing blood vessels.
 A good guffaw can even lower the levels of cortisol, a hormone that can raise blood pressure.
 Laughing triggers the release of endorphins, the body’s natural painkillers, and produces a general sense of wellbeing.